Picnic in Herefordshire & make the most of the sunshine with some alfresco dining in one of our best green spaces.

-There’s something about the summer weather that brings out the relaxed hippy in us all, and what better way to wind down after a busy day/week at work than to slip on your sandals, pack up your picnic basket and head to the outdoors with your nearest and dearest.
+There’s something about the summer weather that brings out the relaxed hippy in us all, and what better way to wind down after a busy day or week at work than to slip on your sandals, pack up your picnic basket and head to the outdoors with your nearest and dearest.

-Berrington’s gardens in Leominster is the perfect picnicking spot.
+Enjoy a day exploring Berrington Hall in Leominster the perfect picnicking spot.
 With acres of ‘Capability’ Brown parkland, pleasure grounds and a unique walled garden, there are plenty of places for you to enjoy a summer afternoon’s picnic.

 Croft Castle and Parkland in Hereford showcases 1000 years of power, politics and pleasure in an intimate family home.
 With nearly 1500 acres of parkland and a beautiful walled garden, there are plenty of spots for you and the family to tuck into a picnic this summer.

-A perfect place to enjoy a picnic with family and friends, we spent many summer days when the children were small on the lawn with are picnic blankets and a basket full of treats.
+A perfect place to enjoy a picnic with family and friends, spend the summer days on the lawn with picnic blankets and a basket full of treats.